This post may include affiliate links.

 But something that can help on those weeks, is finding a calm routine that works for you.

-I’ve found using incense, essential oils & a nice bath works wonders for days when the stress levels are through the roof!
+I’ve found using simple self care ideas such as incense, essential oils & a nice bath works wonders for days when the stress levels are through the roof!
 I’ve also found daily meditation has helped me too.

 What could you do to create your own calm routine?